mr4lexndr/RelAC/README.md

 - Small form factor to be hidden behind the wall light switch.
 - Can be configured as single channel device to save cost

-**Switching Relays**
+### Switching Relays
-Panasonic ADW1203HLW
+- High quality, low wear Panasonic ADW1203HLW
-Switching Capacity 16A @ 277V AC
+- Switching Capacity 16A @ 277V AC
-Contact material AgSnO2 to minimise wear
+- Contact material AgSnO2 to minimise arcing

 ## User Integration with HomeSpan